tarashor/SolidMechanicsGeneralDeformationFEMModeling/README.md

 # SolidMechanicsGeneralDeformationFEMModeling
-Application for master thesis at Applied Mathematics Faculty Allows to model deformations in rectangular 2D domain
+Application for master thesis at Applied Mathematics Faculty.
+Allows to model deformations in rectangular 2D domain